prachetaghosh1-hi/SkillIndia-NGS-Training/README.md

 As a result, the FASTQ file contains short, non-sequential DNA fragments that must be assembled into longer stretches before any meaningful analysis, such as gene annotation, can be performed.

-**Assembly: From FASTQ Reads to Contigs**

-Before assembly, the reads are trimmed to remove adapters and low-quality bases.
+Before assembly, the reads are *trimmed* to remove adapters and low-quality bases.
 This ensures that only high-quality sequences are used for downstream analysis.

-During the assembly step, the trimmed short reads are aligned based on overlapping regions and merged to form contigs — longer continuous sequences representing stretches of the original genome.
+*During the assembly step, the trimmed short reads are aligned based on overlapping regions and merged to form contigs — longer continuous sequences representing stretches of the original genome*

 Not all reads overlap perfectly, so usually multiple contigs are generated rather than a single continuous sequence.
 Contigs are the foundation for further steps such as scaffolding and annotation, which allow us to identify genes and other genomic features, including AMR (antimicrobial resistance) genes.

+After assembly, *multiple contigs need to be arranged into a correct order and orientation to represent the full genome as accurately as possible.
+This process is called scaffolding*.

+Since we do not know the exact order of sequencer reads, *scaffolding often uses a reference genome or paired-end read information to guide contig ordering*

+Once a single, ordered stretch of DNA is created through scaffolding, the sequence can be annotated easily to identify genes, regulatory regions, and other genomic features, such as antimicrobial resistance (AMR) genes.
 ---

 - **Short-read workflows** were completed fully, including QC, trimming, assembly, annotation, variant calling, AMR detection, and classification.